flokk.

 Chinatown Heritage Centre

 Tucked into three restored shophouses, this museum tells the story of the early Chinese immigrants who shaped Singapore through immersive room recreations and personal artifacts.
-The recreated 1950s s
+The recreated 1950s street scenes and cramped coolie quarters are vivid enough to hold the attention of kids ages 8 and up.

 culture